angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-ingramspark-paperback.md

 When you set up a new title with IngramSpark you can choose to list both a paperback and eBook for $49, or the paperback for $49 and an eBook separately for $25.

 I was enrolled with Amazon KDP Select when I set up my paperback with IngramSpark so I was unable to list my eBook.
-This is unfortunately going to cost me additional money down the road, but I felt it was useful for me to take advantage of Amazon KDP Select before expanding further.
+While enrolled in KDP Select you are not allowed to distribute your eBook through anyone else.
+So, this is unfortunately going to cost me additional money down the road, but I felt it was useful for me to take advantage of [Amazon KDP Select's marketing](/post/marketing-amazon-free-book-promotion/) before expanding further.

 **Paperback Document**

 IngramSpark requires that your files be exported to a pdf **very** specifically to be considered ["print ready"](https://www.ingramspark.com/hubfs/downloads/file-creation-guide.pdf).
-For this reason, and to make things easier down the road, I would recommend formatting your book per IngramSpark requirements and then use that file for Amazon and Barnes & Noble.
+For this reason, and to make things easier down the road, I would recommend formatting your book per IngramSpark's requirements and then use that file for Amazon and Barnes & Noble.
 This will save you time down the road and make uploading a breeze.

 Unlike Amazon, IngramSpark doesn't offer templates for your manuscript as far as I'm aware.
 I used the template I downloaded from Amazon and modified it to match the requirements for IngramSpark.

 The biggest challenge I had with creating a file for IngramSpark was getting the pdf to meet their requirements.
-Unfortunately Pages doesn't have the export capabilities to create the file the way that they need.
+Unfortunately Mac's Pages application doesn't have the export capabilities to create the file the way that they need.
 Their documentation references using Adobe Acrobat to create the file properly, however I don't have that application and it's expensive.
-I found I was able to use Affinity Designer to create the pdf and it resolved the errors I was receiving when I uploaded my pdf originally.
+I found I was able to use the [Affinity Designer](https://affinity.serif.com/en-us/designer/) application to create the pdf and it resolved the errors I was receiving when I uploaded my pdf originally.

 **Cover**